richwynmorris/LS180/sql_revision_notes.md

 - Why cant you use `value = NULL`?

-    You can't use `value = NULL` as the`NULL` is a special value that represents nothing.
+    You can't use `value = NULL` as the`NULL` is a special value that represents nothing as does not evaluate to a boolean value.
 As a result, `IS NULL` must be must instead to evaluate the expression.
+Moreover, when `NULL` is used alongside a operator is doesn't return a boolean value like more general purpose programming languages but instead returns `NULL.`

 - Explain `LIMIT` and `OFFSET` .